 Our service is designed to offer you support to effectively address any personal challenges that might be impacting upon your engagement with your studies.
 In some instances, we may refer students for further professional help outside the university for more specialised support when required.
 Students requiring support with specific disability issues and effective learning advice are advised to consult the appropriate webpages located elsewhere on the website.

-Our student wellbeing advisors are Prathna Singh and Resha Erheim.
-Prathna and Resha are western-trained professionals accredited by the professional bodies DHCR and CDA in Dubai, respectively.
-They are qualified to provide emotional support and guidance.
+Our student wellbeing advisors are Prathna Singh, Resha Erheim and Chiaramaria Cutajar.
+They are all western-trained professionals accredited by relevant professional bodies and qualified to provide emotional support and guidance.

 How to make an enquiry or appointment